shtroizel/diggable/README.md

  -  --> decrease font size (be patient, this is slow!)
 L R --> toggle mouse button inversion (useful for selecting text on touch devices)
 </pre>

+Although there is no real search support, completion lists come close.
+The difference is that with completions, only terms that begin with the given criteria are shown - with real searching, you could also find results where the middle of a word matches.
+Also, currently all text is case-sensitive, so typing in useful completion prefixes like, "How", "Who" and "Why" will return different results than "how", "who" and "why".
+This unfortunate sensitivity is being worked on, and will be addressed in future diggable versions.

 ## building from source
 diggable can be built with modest hardware.
 However, matchmaker, the library that powers diggable, will